 - Roll the logs in chopped nuts.
 You can do this before or after chilling the logs.
 The nuts or seeds on the outer edge will give the cookies a nice nutty flavor.

 - Use cookie molds or stamps.
 Give your shortbread cookies a neat design by using a shortbread mold.
 They can be giant like this snowflake mold, or simply stamp your slices with these smaller ones.

 Made without eggs or leavening, this chai spice shortbread is soft yet dense with crisp crumbly edges.

 - Cook Time: 15 minutes

 - Total Time: 1 hour 30 minutes

-- Use a clean coffee grinder or mortar and pestle to grind the tea leaves.
+- Use a clean coffee grinder or mortar & pestle to grind the black tea leaves.
 Combine in a small bowl with the remaining spices.

 - In a large bowl or electric mixer, combine the butter and sugar.
 Use a fork or the mixer to beat until pale and fluffy.

-- Slowly mix in the flour mixture until just combined.
+- Slowly add in the flour mixture, a third at a time, until just combined.